atotto/gelf/README.md

 review:
   model: string          # Model for reviews: "flash", "pro", or custom (default: pro)
   language: string       # Language for code reviews (inherits from global if not set)

+doc:
+  model: string          # Model for documentation: "flash", "pro", or custom (default: pro)
+  language: string       # Language for documentation generation (inherits from global if not set)
 ```

 ### Environment Variables